wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-classic-hpcpack-rdma-cluster.md

-## Run MPI applications on the A8 and A9 instances
+## Run MPI applications on the cluster

 ### Example: Run mpipingpong on an HPC Pack cluster

-To verify an HPC Pack deployment of the compute-intensive instances, run the HPC Pack **mpipingpong** command on the cluster. **mpipingpong** sends packets of data between paired nodes repeatedly to calculate latency and throughput measurements and statistics for the RDMA-enabled application network.
+To verify an HPC Pack deployment of the RDMA-capable instances, run the HPC Pack **mpipingpong** command on the cluster. **mpipingpong** sends packets of data between paired nodes repeatedly to calculate latency and throughput measurements and statistics for the RDMA-enabled application network.
 This example shows a typical pattern for running an